d4n3sh/thedaneshproject/content/posts/2011-11-09-how-to-install-flash-11-64-bit-on-fedora-16.md

 Install the 64 bit Flash Plugin
 `sudo yum -y install flash-plugin`

 Check if the install was successful.
-In Firefox, go to &#8220;about:plugins&#8221; in the address bar and look for &#8220;Shockwave Flash&#8221;.
+In Firefox, go to "about:plugins" in the address bar and look for "Shockwave Flash".
 If installed you will see;

     `File: libflashplayer.so<br />
     Version: Shockwave Flash 11.0 r1`